GarboMuffin/nicehash-calculator-web/README.md

 This is the source code for a website that shows you the profitability of buying hashing power on NiceHash.
 If you're here for the site use the link above. (https://nicehash.garbomuffin.com)

+To WhatToMine or NiceHash: If you would want me to reduce API requests, stop using your name, or anything like that then make an issue in this repo.

 ## Cloning

 ```bash